wso2-attic/ballerina-integrator/docs/content/src/learn/guides/services/converting-json-to-xml-and-upload-to-ftp/README.md

 --<key>=@encrypted:{aoIlSvOPeBEZ0COma+Wz2uWznlNn1IWz4StiWQCO6g4=}
 ```

-Use encrypted value in the `ballerina.conf` file.
+Use the encrypted value in the `ballerina.conf` file.

 ```
 [ftp]